Anujin01/6-months-app-development-roadmap/first_day.md

-# App development
+# App Development

-I installed note.js to get build my app rather than just using javascript it helps to build my backend operators and manage resource.
+I installed **Node.js** to build my app.
+Instead of using only JavaScript for the frontend, Node.js allows me to create a backend and manage resources more efficiently.

-Note.js come with package manager (npm).
-It installs software packeges written in javascript.
+Node.js comes with a package manager called **npm** (Node Package Manager), which is used to install and manage software packages written in JavaScript.

-#### my app location
+---

+#### 📂 App Location
-My app is in "project" directory named by "HelloApp"
+My app is located in the **"project"** directory and is named **"HelloApp"**.

-### My app's first visual
+---

+### 🖥️ First Visual
+This section shows the first version (visual) of my app.